PeDro0210/-The-FGC-Recommender/README.md

 Both the backend and frontend should now be running.
 Access the frontend via the browser at the specified local address.

+###NOTE: see all branches to see the contributions

+###NOTE: Some images are wrong, but that's because the way they were fetched